Free DNS tool

 After a migration, confirm the new value here, then run a normal DNS lookup and an outside is-it-down check to be sure the server behind the record is actually serving traffic.

-Anywhere from a few minutes to about 48 hours.
-The main factor is the TTL on the record before you changed it; resolvers keep serving the cached value until that TTL expires.
-Name server (NS) changes can take the longest.
+A few minutes at best, up to roughly 48 hours at worst.
+What decides it is the TTL the record carried before you touched it, since resolvers keep handing out the cached copy right up until that timer runs out.
+Name server (NS) changes tend to drag on the longest.

 2-minute setup · Cancel any time